Our Complaints Policy

 1. We will confirm how you wish to be contacted and formally acknowledge your complaint.
 We will ask you at this time to confirm or explain the details set out.
 We will also let you know the name and contact details of the person dealing with your complaint should they differ for any reason from our complaint’s handler.
 You can expect to receive our acknowledgement within two working days of us receiving your complaint.

 2. We will record your complaint in our central register and open a file for your complaint.
 We will do this within a day of acknowledging your complaint.

 3. We will start to investigate your complaint.
 This may involve one or more of the following steps:

 - We may ask the member of staff who acted for you to reply to your complaint within five days.

 - We may examine their reply and the information in your complaint file.
 We may then ask them for more information.
 This will take up to three days from receiving their reply and the file.

-4. We will invite you to meet / discuss with our Senior Director Mr Sajid Sheikh to hopefully resolve your complaint.
+4. We will invite you to meet / discuss with our Managing Director Mr Sajid Sheikh to hopefully resolve your complaint.
 We will do this within three days of receiving all the details we need from the member of staff who acted for you.